 The Bottom Line

-The dangers of canola oil make its use unjustifiable.
+The dangers of Canola oil make its use unjustifiable.
 Healthier, traditional alternatives include:

-- Organic grass-fed butter or ghee - a great source of Conjugated Linoleic Acid (CLA), which has even been shown in studies to help prevent cancer, and help muscle building and fat burning.
+- Organic grass-fed butter or ghee – a great source of Conjugated Linoleic Acid (CLA), which has even been shown in studies to help prevent cancer, and help muscle building and fat burning.
 Ghee is better at high temperatures than even coconut oil.
+(This ghee is made in the U.S.)

 - Lard, tallow and other animal fats from grass-fed, pasture-raised animals – also a source of CLA, Vitamin D, and saturated fats that help with hormone balance, brain function and vitamin absorption.